• Skip to primary navigation

 This recipe is perfect for busy nights when you want something hearty but don't want to overthink it.
 A hot cast iron skillet, a generous spoonful of garlic butter, and a good cut of steak-that's all it takes to turn dinner into something worth sitting down for.

-Serve it with a crisp salad, roasted potatoes, or even just some crusty bread to soak up the buttery drippings.
-It’s restaurant flavor in the easiest way possible.
+Serve it with a crisp salad, roasted potatoes, or even just some crusty bread to soak up the buttery drippings; pair it with a creamy mushroom soup for a cozy starter.

 Why This Recipe Works

-• Cast iron gives the steak a beautiful crust and even sear
+• Cast iron gives the steak a beautiful crust and even sear, especially when the pan is preheated until smoking hot (about 450°F).

 • Garlic butter adds rich, aromatic flavor without overpowering